 The Fire Within: Is Chronic Inflammation Burning Down Your Health?

-We often hear the phrase “inflammation is a silent killer.”
+We often hear the phrase “inflammation is a silent enemy.”
 It sounds scary.

-But the truth is, not all inflammation is bad.
-In fact, without it, you wouldn’t survive a simple paper cut.
-When you are injured, your body creates acute inflammation to heal.
-Think of these inflammatory cells as a cleanup crew: they rush to the scene, remove the injured and dying cells, and clear the way for new, vibrant cells to take their place.
+But the truth is, not all of it is bad.
+In fact, without it, you wouldn’t recover from a simple paper cut.
+When you are injured, your body creates acute inflammation to protect the area.
+Think of these cells as a cleanup crew: they rush to the scene, remove the damaged tissue, and clear the way for new, vibrant cells to take their place.

 However, there is a state where this helpful process goes wrong.
-It becomes chronic inflammation.
+It becomes chronic.

 The “House on Fire” Analogy